yalimohammadi/yalimohammadi.github.io/_pages/about.md

 - <span style="color: gray">Aug.& Oct.
 2022</span>: Simons Institute for the Theory of Computing

+---

 ### Outreach

+During 2019-2021, I was a mentor and an organizing board member for Stanford Women in Math Mentoring  ([SWIMM](http://swimm.stanford.edu/)), a program supporting undergraduates from diverse backgrounds with a passion for math and computational sciences.
+I also mentored undergraduates in [Stanford's Math Directed Reading Program](https://mathdrp.stanford.edu/) and [MS&E Undergraduate Diversity in Research](https://sites.google.com/stanford.edu/msande-inclusion/diversity-in-research?authuser=0).

 ---

-During 2019-2021, I was a mentor and an organizing board member for Stanford Women in Math Mentoring  ([SWIMM](http://swimm.stanford.edu/)), a program supporting undergraduates from diverse backgrounds with a passion for math and computational sciences.
-I also mentored undergraduates in [Stanford directed reading program]() and [MS&E Undergraduate Diversity in Research](https://sites.google.com/stanford.edu/msande-inclusion/diversity-in-research?authuser=0).

 ### Service
----

 - **Program Committee** ACM Conference on Economics and Computation (EC 2023)
 - **Journal Reviewer** Management Science,  Annals of Applied Probability, Review of Economics Studies, Computational and Applied Mathematics